joharikushagra/react-custom-video-player/README.md

 In house react-player with the following features:
-- Implement a video player with essential functionalities:
 - Play/Pause toggle.
 - Seek functionality.
 - Timer displaying current playback time and duration.